LoPolyDragon/CleanYourMac/README.md

 # Quick start
 ./clean_mac.sh

+# Multi-selection workflow:
+# 1. Select multiple categories by entering their numbers (1, 3, 5)
+# 2. Use option 7 to select all categories at once
+# 3. Press 8 to start cleaning selected items
-# For each cleanup item, you'll see prompts like:
+# 4. For each cleanup item, you'll see prompts like:

 User application caches
   → Path: /Users/username/Library/Caches
   → Size: 2.3GB